David Russell (barrister): Political

 David Russell served continuously on the State Executive of the Liberal National Party of Queensland and its predecessor party, the National Party of Australia — Queensland from 1984 to 2014 apart from six months in 2008–2009.
 He was President of the National Party in Queensland from 1995 to 1999, Vice-President of the National Party of Australia from 1990 to 1995, and 1999 to 2005, and President of the National Party of Australia from 2005 to 2006.
 He played a significant part in the merger of the National and Liberal Parties in Queensland in 2008, and was Vice-President of the Liberal Party of Australia from 2009 to 2011.

 Other

-Outside the law, David Russell maintains his interest in his family's rural business, Russell Pastoral Company, and its flagship property, Jimbour Station in Jimbour, Queensland.
+Outside the law, Russell maintains his interest in his family's rural business, Russell Pastoral Company, and its flagship property, Jimbour Station in Jimbour, Queensland.

 He served as President of the Australia-Japan Society in Queensland from 1997 to 2002, and as inaugural President of the National Federation of Australia Japan Societies from 2001 to 2005.
 In 2010 he was awarded the Order of the Rising Sun with Gold Rays and Neck Ribbon for services to Australia–Japan relations.

-Personal
+Personal life

-David Russell married Deborah Ann Campbell on 19 September 1975.
+Russell married Deborah Ann Campbell on 19 September 1975.
 Deborah was the daughter of The Hon.
 Sir Walter Benjamin Campbell AC QC and Georgina Margaret Campbell (née Pearce).
 They have one son, Andrew Russell.